commissions oil on linen on the wall by Louise luton

 Here's an example based on a print.
 On the left is one of my best sellers, Majesty.
 The client wanted a 100cm square painting, without gold leaf on the antlers.
 They also selected their own palette to include some smokey greens to tone in with their decor.
 The final painting is beautiful.

 1. Get down so that you are eye to eye with your dog, if you take a picture with the dog looking up at you the painting won’t look right unless you hang it off the skirting board!
-Think about the impact of this cute cocker, he’s fully eye to eye to us, that’s why it’s so powerful.
+Think about the impact of my cockapoo Bumbles here, he's fully eye to eye to us, that’s why it’s so powerful.

 2. Next try to have a clear (ish) background, gosh this is sounding like a passport photo, but if there are too many patterns or blankets in the background it's hard to see the dog.

-3. Make sure his eyes are clear, I have a crazy curly cockapoo and it’s so hard to get a photo with his pretty eyes, but it’s really worth it as the eyes are so important to connect the viewer with the painting.
+3. make sure his eyes are clear, Bumbles is crazy curly cockapoo and it’s so hard to get a photo with his pretty eyes, but it’s really worth it as the eyes are so important to connect the viewer with the painting.

 4. Make sure it's a good resolution.
 If I'm creating a painting that's say 80x80cm I'm going to zoom in on that photo on my iPad when I'm painting to get all the details, so I need a good quality photo.